frog-rabbit/qubic_docker/README.md

 This repository contains all the scripts and Dockerfiles necessary for launching a Qubic testnet node via Docker.

-# Quick Start
+# Quick Approach with run.sh

 ## Prerequisites

 1. Docker (with --privileged support).
 2. VirtualBox (7.1.x) installed on the host, ensuring kernel modules are loaded.
 3. A pre-built Qubic.vhd.
 See the Qubic-Node.md docs for how to create it.
 4. Optional: Ep<epoch>.zip, Qubic.efi, spectrum.000 if you need to update the VHD for your testnet.

 ## Run ./run.sh
 Use run.sh to launch everything with a single command: